hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 			"ping": "pong"
 		}

-* Stop the HP Helion Development Platform service.
+### Stop the HP Helion Development Platform {#devplatstop}

 Before you run the patch update on the overcloud, you must stop the HP Helion Development Platform service using a script.
-See [Stopping and Starting the Development-Platform Services](/helion/openstack/update/devplat/101/).
-After the update is complete, you can execute another script to restart the service.
+See [Stopping and Starting the Development-Platform Services](/helion/openstack/update/devplatstop/101/).
+After the update is complete, you can execute another script to [restart the service](#devplatstart).

 ## Update the overcloud ## {#update}